t4t5/sweetalert/docs-src/guides/index.md

 ...using a custom DOM node!

-We're going to use [React](https://facebook.github.io/react) here, since it's a well-known UI library that can help us understand how to create more complex SweetAlert interfaces in the future.
-If you're using something other than React, you can check out the [Library integration section](#library-integration)!
+We're going to use [React](https://facebook.github.io/react) here, since it's a well-known UI library that can help us understand how to create more complex SweetAlert interfaces, but you can use any library you want, as long as you can extract a DOM node from it!

 ```js
 import React, { Component } from 'react';